About Festival Of The Tartans

 The Festival of the Tartans

 The Festival of Tartans began as “The Braemar” in New Glasgow, Nova Scotia.
-It was introduced as a way to enable local sports enthusiasts to prepare themselves for other sport competitions through-out the province.
+It was introduced as a way to enable all sports enthusiasts to prepare themselves for other sports competitions throughout the province.
 It began as a small event with less than 100 participants enjoying the sports events, but this small and humble beginning was soon to be reborn into an event that people from all over the world have come to enjoy.

 The Festival now needed a new name to match its make-over.
 A contest was held asking citizens of Pictou County to pick a name that would be suitable.
 A woman from River John won a radio when she came up with the name, “The Festival of the Tartans.”